 - Beautiful North Yorkshire, United Kingdom

 - I am Jenny Pepper, feltmaker and lover of all things fibre...
-I have been feltmaking for 20 years, but creating all my life in one way or another.
+I have been feltmaking since 1996 , but creating all my life in one way or another.
 I exhibit my felt work and sell in galleries.
-I also offer occasional tuition near Scarborough, North Yorkshire, UK.
+I also offer occasional tuition near Scarborough, North Yorkshire, UK, around the country & in Europe.

 - ▼ 2010 (17)